securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Set your feed](/img/set-feed.png)

 A popup appears, requesting for an interval.
-The interval dertermines how often your feed will be updated with new content from the source(s).
+The interval determines how often your feed will be updated with new content from the source(s).
 Enter your preferred interval in minutes and tap **OK** to continue.

 ![Enter feed interval](/img/enter-interval.png)